 - In Nepal, the known populations of the red pandas are found in Sagarmatha, Langtang, Makalu Barun, Annapurna Conservation Area, Kanchenjunga Conservation Area, Rara National Park, and Dhorpatan Hunting Reserve.

-- In Bhutan, there are 5 protected areas that support the population of the red pandas.
+- In Bhutan, 5 protected areas support the population of the red pandas.

 - In Myanmar (Burma), there are 26 protected areas in which the red panda population is occurring in at least one area.

 43. Is A Red Panda A Panda